apparentlyeclipsis/luau-tuto/services/run-and-input.md

            ^^^^^^^^^^^^^
 end
 ```
-RenderStepped functions similarly, however you'll more commonly be using this for raycasting, instead of .Heartbeat, which is generally better for followers, among other things.

 ## isStudio
 isStudio is, as the name implies, a function that lets you check if you're running the game in studio.
 It's generally a nice feature, you can attach it to an if-else, variable, whatever.